This is a recap of our press release announcing The Essential Guide to Requirements Management and Traceability.

-Imagine that you’re in charge of designing a 17-story building and the blueprints are missing.
+Imagine that you’re in charge of designing a 17-story building—but the blueprints are missing.
 Moving forward without this essential document would put the entire project at risk for serious errors.
 Launching a new software project is similar in that without a blueprint, you’ll likely produce a system that lacks the necessary software functionality and isn’t aligned with the customer’s needs.
 Clear requirements, such as those included in a system requirement specifications (SRS) document, create a foundation that ensures your team delivers the right product and avoids expensive reworks.

-What is a system requirements specification (SRS) document?
+What is a System Requirements Specification (SRS) Document?

 The SRS document is focused on what the software needs to do and how it must perform.
-It lays the important groundwork so that every person involved with the project understands the most important details.
+It lays the important groundwork so that every person involved with the project understands the most crucial details.

-Approval is received from all necessary stakeholders showing that they clearly understand the project requirements and everyone agrees.
+Approval is received from all necessary stakeholders, showing that they clearly understand the project requirements and everyone agrees.
 In a sense, the SRS document functions as an insurance policy that any party can refer to in case of uncertainty.

 Using an SRS document ensures that specifics around a project are crystal clear, mitigating the risk of wasted time and potential reworks.
 Important benefits of using this type of document include:

-Serving as a parent document.
+Serving as a Parent Document.
 The SRS serves as a parent document to any additional documents that follow its creation.
 The scope of work, software design specifications and other documents often leverage what is highlighted in the SRS document.
 Plus, it can serve as a product validation check.
 Did we do it right?
 Check the SRS document.

 The SRS document assists with identifying problems earlier in the development process, which helps manage time more effectively.
 It’s far easier, for example, to update specifications before any development has begun, versus later in the process.

 Similar to following a recipe, there are several important components, or ingredients, in an SRS document.
 A good document needs to answer a few critical questions, such as:

 A good starting point is an SRS outline.
 A rough outline of the various sections can help you get ready to fill in the important details.
 Consider the following:

-Create an introduction.
+Create an Introduction.
 The introduction addresses what the software needs to do (and what it should not do).
 The development team and product owners should be involved in writing this part of the plan.
 Why does the product need to be built?
 What challenges does it solve?
 And who is going to use the product?
-Additionally, the introduction might contain an overview of what is included within the document.
+Additionally, the SRS introduction might contain an overview of what is included within the document.

-Write a general description.
+Write a General Description.
 Focus on the functionality of the product.
 Define the required hardware and user interfaces.
 What do end users expect the software to do?
 What are the various functionalities?
 Ultimately, this section will focus on system interfaces, user interfaces, hardware interfaces, software interfaces and more.
 Additionally, any important assumptions need to be included.

-Include specific requirement specifications.
+Include Specific Requirement Specifications.
 This section examines specific details about the product so it’s easier to design and validate that it has met requirements.
 It describes all inputs that the software must handle, highlights any required outcomes and clearly defines any necessary integrations.
-Performance criteria should also be included as well as any software system attributes, such as readability, availability, security, profitability and more.
+Performance criteria should also be included, as well as any software system attributes, such as readability, availability, security, profitability and more.